iorch/wikigpt/README.md

 # wikigpt
-Small example to give GTP access to some Wikipedia articles
+Small example to give GPT API access to some Wikipedia articles